fabferri/az-pattern/vwan1/vwan-singlehub-spokevnet-s2s/README.md

 To deploy a second hub using the same Virtual WAN, prepare `init2.json` with second-hub values (at minimum set `hub1Name` to `hub91` and align hub-specific prefixes/gateway names), then run the full sequence with `-initFile`

-## Deployment Order for hub91 and related components
+## Deployment sequence for hub91 and related components

 The deployment sequence for hub91 and its associated resources is: